Kapaya/vlhcc21/paper.md

 ### Tasks

 The participants completed 7 tasks across 2 websites towards the goal of web customization.
-The first website was MIT's course catalog and the second was a listing of iphones after searching for "iphone" on eBay.
+The first website was MIT's course catalog and the second was a listing of iPhones after searching for "iphone" on eBay.
 The tasks were as follows:

-*MIT Course Catalog.* Thise set of tasks (A) involved web scraping by demonstration and the use of web customization formulas: 1) Scrape course titles, 2) Scrapes course prerequites, 3) Add a column that indicates whether a course has a prerequiste & 4) Add a column that indicates whether a course does not have a prerequiste and is offered in the fall.
+*MIT Course Catalog.* This set of tasks (A) involved web scraping by demonstration and the use of web customization formulas: 1) Scrape course titles, 2) Scrapes course prerequisites, 3) Add a column that indicates whether a course has a prerequisite & 4) Add a column that indicates whether a course does not have a prerequisite and is offered in the fall.

-*eBay.* This set of tasks (B) involved web scraping by demonstration, the use of web scraping formulas and the use of web customization formulas: 1) Scrape iphone listing title, 2) Scrape iphone listing price, & 3) Create a column that indicates whether an iphone listing is sponsored.
+*eBay.* This set of tasks (B) involved web scraping by demonstration, the use of web scraping formulas and the use of web customization formulas: 1) Scrape iPhone listing title, 2) Scrape iPhone listing price, & 3) Create a column that indicates whether an iPhone listing is sponsored.

 ### Protocol